gopalanand333/Cloud-Native-Development-with-Node.js-Docker-and-Kubernetes/README.md

 "An approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms often an HTTP resource API"
 This enables services to be independently scalable.

+# Cloud Native Technologies
+Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic enviornments such as public, private, and hybrid clouds.
+These techniques enable loosely coupled systems that are resilient, manageable, and observable.

+"It's all about how applications are created and deployed, not where"